 National Criminal Intelligence System

-NCIS will give Australia’s law enforcement and intelligence agencies the first truly national, unified picture of criminal activity and provide frontline officers the information and intelligence they need to combat crime and disrupt the terrorism threat.
+NCIS will give Australia’s law enforcement and intelligence agencies the first truly national, unified picture of criminal activity and enable police and law enforcement personnel to find the information they need to keep themselves and the community safe.

 NCIS Pilot Program